flairNLP/transformer-ranker/examples/01-walkthrough.md

-# Walkthrough
+# Tutorial 1: Library Walkthrough

 In this tutorial, we do a walkthrough of the main concepts and parameters in TransformerRanker.
+This should be the first tutorial you do.

 Generally, finding the best LM for a specific task involves the following four steps:

 1. [Loading Datasets](#Step-1.-Load-the-Dataset): Each task has a dataset.
 Load it from the Datasets library.
-2. [Preparing Language Models](#2-preparing-language-models): TransformerRanker requires a list of options to rank.
+2. [Preparing Language Models](#Step-2.-Compile-a-List-of-Language-Models): TransformerRanker requires a list of lanuage models to rank.
-In the second step, you provide a list of all LMs that you want to rank.
+You provide this list.
-3. [Ranking Language Models](#3-ranking-language-models): Once the dataset and LM options are provided, you can now execute the ranking.
+3. [Ranking Language Models](#Step-3.-Rank-LMs): Once the dataset and LM options are provided, you can now execute the ranking.
-4. [Interpreting Results](#4-result-interpretation): When ranking is complete, you can select the best-suited model(s).
+4. [Interpreting Results](#Step-4.-Interpret-the-Results): When ranking is complete, you can select the best-suited model(s).

-We now look at each of these steps in detail.
+The goal of this tutorial is to understand these four steps.

 ## Example Task